easylogic/sapa/README.md

 # sapa

-sapa is a simple library to make JS Application.
+sapa is an event system that makes creating js applications simple and easy.

+# Basic concept

+* No compile.
+* No dependencies.
+* Simple dom event system

 # Install